-Eligibility requirements correspond with the year the student graduated from high school.
+The eligibility requirements for the GGMS are set forth in Title 4, Chapter 18, Section 9 of the Handbook.
+Those requirements, along with the following procedures, correspond with the year the student graduated from high school.

-The GPA required is the cumulative GPA and includes all high school courses and semesters.
+- 1. High School Grade Point Average (GPA) The required GPA is the cumulative GPA (weighted or unweighted) and includes all high school courses and semesters and college courses taken that meet high school graduation requirements.
 The GPA is not rounded.
-If a student graduates from a Nevada high school with a standard diploma the GPA is final and cannot be modified by coursework taken subsequent to high school graduation.
-Only coursework calculated in the grade point average on the high school transcript is considered for initial eligibility.

-College coursework attempted by students prior to initializing the Millennium Scholarship will not be counted towards the student's initial eligibility.
-However, grades from college coursework completed during high school will be included in the cumulative college GPA.

-A dependent student can be a "resident" for scholarship purposes if the student's parent or legal guardian has been a resident of Nevada for the required two-year period.
+If a student graduates from a Nevada high school with a diploma, the GPA is final and cannot be modified by coursework taken subsequent to high school graduation.
+Only coursework calculated in the GPA on the final high school transcript is considered for initial eligibility. - Grades from college coursework completed during high school will be included in the cumulative college GPA. - 2.
+Residency A dependent student may be a "resident" for GGMS purposes if the student's parent or legal guardian has been a resident of Nevada for the required two-year period.
 Documentation verifying the parent or guardian residency must be submitted to the State Treasurer's Office.
+In addition: - a.
 High schools have established a grace period at the beginning of each semester during which a student may enroll and receive credit for that semester (usually 18 school days).
-For purposes of establishing eligibility for Millennium Scholarship, the same grace period will apply to the residency of the parent/guardian.

-If a military or diplomatic service parent's official state of residency is not Nevada, and the student meets all other eligibility requirements, they are exempt from the two-year residency requirement.
+For purposes of establishing eligibility for the GGMS, the same grace period will apply to the residency of the parent/guardian. - b.
+If a military or diplomatic service parent's official state of residency is not Nevada, and the student meets all other eligibility requirements, s/he is exempt from the twoyear residency requirement.

-Students who graduate with a diploma from a program for adult learners are eligible for the Millennium Scholarship if they 1) were enrolled in a private or public high school in Nevada with a class regularly scheduled to graduate after May 1, 2000, and 2) received their high school diploma within four years of the regularly scheduled graduation date of their class and 3) meet all other eligibility requirements.
+- 3. Diploma from Program for Adult Learners A student who graduates with a diploma from a program for adult learners is eligible for the GGMS if s/he: - a.
+Was enrolled in a private or public high school in Nevada with a class regularly scheduled to graduate after May 1, 2000; - b.
+Received a high school diploma within four years of the regularly scheduled graduation date of their class; and - c.
+Meets all other eligibility requirements.

 All lifetime limits apply effective following the regularly scheduled graduation date.

-For appeals of initial eligibility, see Section 11.
-(Added 2/07; A. 4/09, 9/14)
+4. Appeal - For appeals of initial eligibility, see Section 10 of this Chapter.
+(Complete A. 5/17)